-These software systems, ACSLS, CPS, and VolServ, receive requests from TMF and pass them on to the actual tape libraries for processing.
+ACSLS, CPS, and VolServ receive requests from TMF and pass them on to the actual tape libraries for processing.
 They also send responses back to TMF for any given action.

-The diagram in Figure 2-1, page 16, shows the software and hardware configuration between the local host and the StorageTek, IBM, and EMASS libraries.
+Figure 2-1 shows the software and hardware configuration between the local host and the StorageTek, IBM, and EMASS libraries.